 However, always be aware on a Mac when asked to enter your admin password, if you aren’t expressly installing new software or an admin password request pops up when you aren’t expecting it, don’t do it.
 However, in this specific case, it’s ok to type it in.

-Do not rename the folders, otherwise, your computer won’t be able to back up your iPhone anymore and you either have to move the folders manually or create a “symlink” to tell your computer the new location of your backups.
+Do not rename the folders!
+Otherwise, your computer won’t be able to back up your iPhone anymore and you’ll either have to move the folders manually or create a “symlink” to tell your computer the new location of your backups.

 There are two ways you can save your games somewhere other than the console.

-The first option is to backup your data to the cloud and the second one — to a USB flash drive.
+The first option is to back up your data to the cloud and the second one is to a USB flash drive.

-To use the cloud, though, you have to have an Xbox Live Gold membership, which you need to buy a subscription for.
+To use the cloud, though, you have to have an Xbox Live Gold membership, which requires purchasing a subscription.

-In case you have this, then you can enable cloud storage by signing in into your game profile, then going to Settings, selecting the System tile →
+In case you have this, then you can enable cloud storage by signing in to your game profile, then going to Settings, and selecting the System tile →

 And Storage →